perrigow/bls-bh-xlsx/README.md

 ## Convert BLS Bowler History Export (TODO)
 1. Open the application
 2. Select input files by choosing one of the following ways:
-    * Drag & Drop a selction of files or folder into the outlined area
+    * Drag & Drop a selection of files or a folder into the outlined area
-    * Select muliple files using the "Browse Files" button and file chooser
+    * Select multiple files by clicking the "Browse Files" button and using the file chooser
-    * Select folder using the "Browse Folders" button and folder chooser
+    * Select a folder by clicking the "Browse Folders" button and using the folder chooser
-3. (Optional) Click on the "Save as..." button and choose an alternate Excel (xlsx) output location and file name
+3. (Optional) Click on the "Save as..." button and choose an alternate output location and file name
-    * The default location is in the parent folder of the files selected or in the folder that was selected
+    * The default location is the parent folder of the files selected or in the folder that was selected
-    * The default file name follows the following pattern "BowlerStats_yyyyMMdd'T'HHmmss.xlsx"
+    * The default file name follows the following pattern: "BowlerStats_yyyyMMdd'T'HHmmss.xlsx"
 4. Hit the "Start!" button
-5. Wait for the files to process
+    * Wait for the files to process
-6. Click "OK" when the confirmation box appears
+5. Click "OK" when the confirmation box appears
     * Note: the application will reset after clicking "OK"
-7. Exit the application; click the "x" in the upper right corner :)
+6. Exit the application; click the "x" in the upper right corner :)